-Sonja Lange Wendt is an award winning author and speaker of the Cultivating Compassion in Children books series and cultivator of the Intergenerational Reading & Seeding program.
+Sonja Lange Wendt is an award winning author for the Cultivating Compassion in Children books series and cultivator of the Intergenerational Reading & Seeding program.
 She uses a variety of different characters between books, rototilling difficult topics related to inclusion, ageism, self-image and self-identity to bring them to the surface for discussion, awareness, comprehension and compassion.
 In addition to the Children’s book, she has also written a parenting book as part of the series.

 Since Sonja was 3 years old, she loved playing in the outdoors and experiencing nature.
 This passion only grew as she got older and connected even more to outdoor activities with her husband and family.
 Her children’s books are about nature, natural things, and/or were inspired while being in nature.
 She will say that she is always learning and growing and doing what she can to educate and sensitize herself to be a more compassionate person.
 She is driven to be able to reach children and get them thinking and acting out of compassion establishing a habit of it while they are young.